-&lt;sup>10 United Nations Economic Commission for Europe (UNECE).
+10 United Nations Economic Commission for Europe (UNECE).
 2017.
-Environmental Performance Review: Tajikistan, Third Review.
-Pathways to Resilience in Semi-Arid Countries (PRISE).
+Environmental Performance Review.
+Tajikistan, Third Review.
+11 Pathways to Resilience in Semi-Arid Countries (PRISE).
 8 September 2018.
 "COMMENT: Tajikistan's glaciers melting - far more than just a loss of ice".
-Available at: http://prise.odi.org/comment-tajikistans-glaciers-melting-far-more-than-just-a-loss-of-ice/ [accessed 03.07.2018].

-&lt;sup>12 PRISE 2018 "Tajikistan's glaciers melting".
+Available at: http://prise.odi.org/comment-ta [accessed 03.07.2018].
+12 PRISE 2018 "Tajikistan's glaciers melting".

 Figure 1.
-Map showing the five administrative regions of Tajikistan, namely Sughd, Khatlon, Districts of Republican Subordination (DRS) (previously known as Karotegin Region), Badakhshan and Dushanbe.
+Map showing the five administrative regions of Tajikistan, namely Sughd, Khatlon, Districts of Republican Subordination (DRS) (previously known as Karotegin Region), Badakhshan and Dushanbe 13,14.

 Tajikistan's water resources are an integral contributor to the local economy, specifically for the agricultural and energy sector.
 Irrigation agriculture and livestock farming account for over 90% of annual water withdrawals, primarily from surface water sources.
-Despite this disproportionate water resource allocation to the agricultural sector.
-Taiikistan only develops 700-1.200 ha of land for irrigation annually.
-This amount is ~10 times less than what was planned in the Water Sector Development Strategy for 2010-2025.
-Such slow progress in irrigating agricultural land is attributed to insufficient investment into the agricultural sector and has resulted in the country needing to import $\sim$ 50% of most of its staple foods.
+Despite this disproportionate water resource allocation to the agricultural sector, Tajikistan only develops 700-1,200 ha of land for irrigation annually.
+This amount is ~10 times less than what was planned in the Water Sector Development Strategy for 2010-202515.
+Such slow progress in irrigating agricultural land is attributed to insufficient investment into the agricultural sector and has resulted in the country needing to import ~50% of most of its staple foods.